phpmyadmin/phpmyadmin/doc/config.rst

 limit access to it either by web server configuration (for example using .htaccess or web.config files) or place at least an empty :file:`index.html` file there, so that directory listing is not possible.
-However as long as the directory is accessible by web server, attacker can guess filenames to download the files.
+However as long as the directory is accessible by web server, an attacker can guess filenames to download the files.

 .. config:option:: $cfg['UploadDir']